denis-berthier/CSP-Rules-V2.1/Examples/Sudoku/README.txt

-<> Metcalf-B7B is an example where T&E is used in oder to determine the B?B classification.
+<> Metcalf-B7B is an example where T&E is used in order to determine the B?B classification.
 It's one of the 3 hardest known puzzles; it is in B7B.
 You can see that 89 hypotheses are tried (which is a relatively small number for T&E) and that only one phase is necessary (also rare for T&E: in general some candidates must be tried several times).
 To re-run this example, activate only the following rules:
  (bind ?*TE1* TRUE) ;;; for T&E at level 1